wpai-inc/agentwp/readme.txt

 == Installation ==

-1. Install AgentWP as a standard WordPress Plugin in 2 clicks.
+1. Install AgentWP as a standard WordPress plugin in two clicks.
-2. Connect AgentWP and your WordPress website to our AI.
+2. Connect AgentWP to your WordPress website.
 3. Start using the AI assistant specific to your site, anytime.

-## Usage
+== Usage ==

 Once installed and connected, you can use AgentWP to: